 A major focus of this class will be the engineering design process.
-Students will consider potential ethical issues in their design, brainstorm possible solutions, and formulate and present their own detailed design.
-They will bring their ideas to life through the development of an at home, ‘looks-like’ engineering prototype.
-In the process, they will experience the engineering design approach, as well as learn the importance of managing the design process and communicating design outcomes.
+Namely, you will learn about learn about engineering design as you take part in an authentic design challenge. you will consider physical and ethical issues of your design, brainstorm possible solutions, and formulate and present your own detailed design.
+You will bring their ideas to life through the development of an engineering prototype.
+In the process, you will experience the engineering design approach, as well as learn the importance of managing the design process and communicating design outcomes.

-• Have constructed a prototype to solve an engineering problem;
+• Constructed a prototype to solve an engineering problem

-• Have formulated a plan for starting a college career in engineering.
+• Formulated a plan for starting a college career in engineering

-Prerequisites: There are no prerequisites to this class, although math through algebra would be very helpful.
+There are no prerequisites to this class, although a basic understanding of classical physics, algebra, geometry, and trigonometry would be helpful.